umuttuzlu16/umuttuzlu16/README.md

 # 👋 Hi there, I'm Umut Tuzlu!

-I'm a mid-level Python developer with strong fundamentals in programming.
-Currently, I'm working on web development, database management, and desktop applications.
+I'm a 15-year-old mid-level Python developer with strong fundamentals in programming.
+Currently, I'm a 9th grade student at Vehbi Dinçerler Science High School in Gaziantep, Turkey.

+I’m currently working on web development, database management, and desktop applications.
 My interest in electronics has also led me to start learning C and C++.
 In the future, I aim to specialize in cybersecurity.

 ## 💻 Technical Skills
 - Python (Intermediate)